saibotsivad/ragu/README.md

 # Ragu

-Yet another Markdown to static HTML generator.
-This one is based on [Noddity](http://noddity.com/), but with some twists.

-You can use this as a CLI tool, or programmatically.
+A tasty little Markdown to HTML site generator with very few opinions.

 > Why is it named `ragu`?
-Because it's a family favorite sauce.
+Because it's a family favorite sauce. 🍝

 ## Install